LibraryCarpentry/lc-tdm/_episodes/01-introduction.md

 questions:
 - "What is text miming?"
 objectives:
-- "Gain an understanding what text mining is."
+- "Gain a basic understanding what text mining is."
 - "Learn some text and data mining terminology."
 keypoints:
 - "Text mining refers to different methods used for analysing text automatically."